RitaBot-Project/Ritabot.gg/_pages/discord-pages/quick-start-guide.md

 # TZD = time zone designator (Z or +hh:mm or -hh:mm)
 ---

-Rita is an automatic translation bot built using `discord.js` and `Google Translate API`.
+RITA is an automatic translation bot built using `discord.js` and `Google Translate API`.
 With speed, efficiency, security and ease kept in mind, find the perfect guide for you below.

 ## Build Status and Bot Info

-Take a look at the current build Status of Rita, is she up to scratch [Click Here](/secure/)
+Take a look at the current build Status of RITA is she up to scratch [Click Here](/secure/)

 ## Features